goschtl/zope/trunk/README.txt

   The "Basket" product is a stopgap solution to the problem of being able to package Zope products as Python eggs.
-Its functionality will be foldeed into a later Zope release, at which point it will cease to be useful and disappear.
+Its functionality will be folded into a later Zope release, at which point it will cease to be useful and disappear (although eggs created which make use of its facilities will continue to work).
 Therefore, you should not depend on importing or otherwise using the "Products.Basket" package or its contents anywhere in your own Zope code.